 Ashtanga Vinyasa Yoga

 The Ashtanga practice is made up of six series that become progressively more advanced.
 All of my classes focus on primary series as this is accessible to all, but still challenging for those wanting a more advanced practice.
 Please also see the classes page and the workshop sand retreats page for details of all classes and workshops.

-Wednesday 20:00 – 21:00 Exwick, Exeter
+Ashtanga Vinyasa Yoga: Wednesday 20:00 – 21:00 Equanimity Yoga, Exwick, Exeter

 This class explores asanas from Primary Series and follows many of the traditions of Ashtanga Vinyasa Yoga.
 Classes often begin with the opening chant then move through asanas from Primary Series with a focus on breath (Ujjayi), bandha (energy locks) and dristi (gaze) before ending with savasana (relaxation).

 Ashtanga Vinyasa Yoga (level 1): Thursday 19:15 – 20:45 Ashtanga Yoga Workshop, King Street, Exeter

-Weekly from 7 september 2017, drop-in.
+Weekly: Drop-in.
 No booking necessary. £9

 This class will help you establish embodied awareness through guided ujjayi breathing and simple mindfulness.
 The foundation poses of the Ashtanga Vinyasa Yoga Primary Series are taught slowly with modifications and props, if required, and with time given to explore posture technique.
 This class is ideal for new students keen to build a regular yoga practice.

-Contact for details of next class, Exeter and Torquay
+Contact for details of next class